For more information contact:

 Offer of Employment

 An offer of employment should not be extended until the background check process is completed.
 Employing officials must contact HRS prior to extending any offer that may be contingent upon satisfactory results of a background check.

 Use of Information

 Background check information is to be used for the purpose of evaluating applicants for employment only and is not to be used in a manner contrary to law or University policy.

 An applicant may request a review of the background check decision by contacting HRS.

-Along with the BPPM sections listed under Recruitment Processes, refer to the HRS website for additional guidelines regarding the recruitment processes for faculty, administrative professional, classified, and temporary/hourly positions:
+Along with the BPPM sections listed under Recruitment Processes, refer to HRS for additional guidelines regarding the recruitment processes for faculty, administrative professional, classified, and temporary/hourly positions.